-Color specific and Duration specific are not exchanged between Office and Control.
+- Color specific and Duration specific are not exchanged between Office and Control.
 Information is lost, if the transfer dialogs are confirmed without manual changes in both directions.
 This means you need to enter the data correctly in Office and Control and deselect the corresponding objects (minimum red list in Control and signal sequence in Office) in the data transfer dialogs.

 4.14.
-Documentation/Print
+Planning documentation

-The print function generates a documentation as docx format of all relevant areas of the chosen perspective, based on the selected template.
+The new planning documentation generates a documentation as docx format of all planning-relevant areas based on the selected template.
 The document can then be customized with the appropriate program (for example Microsoft Word).